zrbpkuyp/zrbpkuyp.github.io/_projects/1_project.md

 ---

     ---
-    This is one of final project of Computing Generality A.
+    This is the final project of Computing Generality A.
     Actually, it's not the one when I took the lesson.
     But I have a great interest in it, so I have a simple try using the method MCTS.
     Below is something about it.